siddharth178/jogg/README.md

 * The API filtering should allow using parenthesis for defining operations precedence and use any combination of the available fields. * The supported operations should at least include or, and, eq (equals), ne (not equals), gt (greater than), lt (lower than).
   * Example -> (date eq '2016-05-01') AND ((distance gt 20) OR (distance lt 10)).
 * REST API.
 Make it possible to perform all user and admin actions via the API, including authentication.
-* In any case, you should be able to explain how a REST API works and demonstrate that by creating functional tests that use the REST Layer directly.
-Please be prepared to use REST clients like Postman, cURL, etc. for this purpose.
-* Write unit and e2e tests.